-This event is being held in conjunction with Hoy's first solo show in NYC.
-Why does it end here? is on view at A.I.R. through May 21st.
+This event is being held in conjunction with Maher's first solo show in NYC.
+Invisible Float is on view at A.I.R. through May 21st.
 This event is sponsored by Realty Collective.

 Amanda Alfieri makes work primarily in performance using her body as her main subject.
 By placing herself in extremely uncomfortable and vulnerable situations, her work investigates the influence of technology on popular culture and gender as well as online sexual self-expression.
 In past works, she’s trained and dieted in order to compete in a bikini competition.
 Currently, she’s investigating Instagram’s obsession with all things booty.
 Alfieri received a BFA from the University of Southern California (2007), an MFA from Columbia University (2013), and attended the Skowhegan School of Painting and Sculpture (2008).
 She is a 2016 recipient of a Franklin Furnace Fund.

 Kendra Eash is a humor writer and creative director based in Brooklyn.
 Her humor pieces have been published by The New Yorker, McSweeney's, The Rumpus, The Hairpin, The Toast, and GOOD magazine.
 She and her wife Kelli currently run And/Or studio, where they make clever things on screens of all sizes.